copenlu/academic-kickstart/content/people/sagnik/index.md

 role = "Postdoc"

 # Short bio (displayed in user profile at end of posts)
-bio = "Sagnik is a postdoctoral researcher at the University of Michigan.
+bio = "Sagnik is an Assistant Professor at the University of North Texas.
 He was a postdoctoral researcher in CopeNLU from 2020 to 2022, working on question answering and interpretability of neural black-box models."

 # External website link
 external_link = "http://sagnikraychoudhury.com/"